vmware-archive/vcd-ext-sdk/packages/cli/README.md

 ## `vcd-ext pack [NAME]`

-Packages the contents of the solution project into a CARE package
+Packages the contents of the solution project into a CARE package.
+File name can be provided as optional parameter.

 ```
 USAGE
   $ vcd-ext pack [NAME]

+ARGUMENTS
+  NAME  Optional archive name

 OPTIONS
-  -h, --help  show CLI help
+  -h, --help  Provides usage for the current command.

 EXAMPLES
   $ vcd-ext pack